eliranwong/MultiAMDGPU_AIDev_Ubuntu/README.md

 Alternately,

-With hipBLAS (ROCm) as backend:
+Use hipBLAS (ROCm) as backend:

 > CMAKE_ARGS="-DLLAMA_HIPBLAS=on" pip install llama-cpp-python

-With Vulkan as backend:
+Use Vulkan as backend:

 > CMAKE_ARGS="-DLLAMA_VULKAN=on" pip install llama-cpp-python